psy0rz/zfs_autobackup/README.md

 This usually means you've created a new snapshot on the target side during a backup.
 If you restart zfs-autobackup, it will automaticly abort the invalid partially received snapshot and start over.

+### It says 'cannot receive incremental stream: destination has been modified since most recent snapshot'

+This means files have been modified on the target side somehow.

+You can use --rollback to automaticly rollback such changes.

+Note: This usually happens if the source-side has a non-standard mountpoint for a dataset, and you're using --clear-mountpoint.
+In this case the target side creates a mountpoint in the parent dataset, causing the change.

 ### It says 'internal error: Invalid argument'

 In some cases (Linux -> FreeBSD) this means certain properties are not fully supported on the target system.